-Fisheries operators shall provide its SBT landing notification to the FA 7 days before landing.
-Officials of FA shall supervise all SBT landing and cross-check the number of SBT landed and the weight of such SBT in consistent with its e-logbook records.
+Fisheries operators shall provide its SBT landing notification to the FA at least 7 days prior to landing.
+Officials of FA shall supervise all SBT landing and cross-check the number and the weight of SBT landed in consistent with the e-logbook records and landing declaration.